Pupil Premium Report for Parents and Carers

 In 2016 to 2017 Hampton Primary School received £259,290 for Pupil Premium.

 As a direct result of effective allocation of Pupil Premium less advantaged children have continued to make expected and accelerated progress over the last three years in all core subjects in line with and/or above National.
+The school's Pupil Premium allocation for 2017-18 is £233,640.

 It is for schools to decide how the Pupil Premium, allocated to schools per FSM pupil, is spent, since they are best placed to assess what additional provision should be made for the individual pupils within their responsibility.